-Learn how to prepare artichokes in this short cooking video.
+Learn how to prepare and cook artichokes and make two simple dipping sauces in this short cooking video.

 Creamy and luscious, avocados are a naturally nutrient-dense food, filled with lots of vitamins, minerals, and healthy, good-for-you fats.
 Cube and top on salads, soups, tacos (and anything really), mash for guacamole or as a spread for toasts, and slice, bread, and bake for healthy ‘fries.’

 Watch this simple how-to video for chopping avocados.

 Learn how to peel an avocado and chop it into wedges.

 Beets have an earthy, sweet, and mellow flavor, as well as a gorgeous deep purple color.
 Roasting them caramelizes their natural sugars and brings out even more sweetness, but they’re also great raw in slaws or salads or slowly simmered in soup.

 Learn how to oven-roast delicious, nutritious beets with this simple video.